 Like education, teaching and learning, evaluation is also a highly generic term.
 It is a broad concept covering a variety of activities and processes.
 Evaluation involves judgement - value judgement based on sound criteria.
 As a process evaluation is not only a comprehensive one but also continuous one.
 Collection of relevant evidence is important.
 For this it uses a variety of appropriate tools focus on persons - students and teachers, processes and products, institutions and programmes, on the total system or component thereof.
 In this Unit, you will be learning about the concept and meaning of evaluation, general principles of evaluation and characteristics of evaluation programme.
 In the later part of the Unit you also learn about the types of evaluation.
-Evaluation is a systematic process.
-It is based on sound principles.
-These principles provide direction to the evaluation process and serve as criteria for appraising the effective of evaluation.
+Evaluation is a systematic process and serve as criteria for appraising the effective of evaluation.
 Now let us learn about the principles of evaluation.